 We also pick out a bullish case for heavyweight alcoholic beverage company Diageo (DEO) and a warning to beer-based alcohol businesses like Anheuser-Busch InBev (BUD).

 Take a look at our top expert call transcripts from last week based on highest total engagement.
-Break your investment research status quo: sign up for 14 days on us here.
+Break your investment research status quo: sign up for you free trial here.

 Top 10 Expert Call Transcripts – Consumer Cyclicals

 - AMZN (Amazon.com Inc) – Customer Thinks AMZN’s Complete and Sustainable Ecosystem in Advertising Is an Advantage That Is Sustainable Long-Term

 - POOL (Pool Corp) – Customer Sees Normalization for New Pool Construction but Is Positive on Industry Resilience Particularly in Texas

 - AMZN (Amazon.com Inc) – Competitor Believes the Single-Cloud Approach Is Superior to Multi-Cloud Despite the Inevitable Lock-In